 Research Published in the Mass Media

 CNN, 2008 Presidential Primary Election.
-Conducted Public Opinion
+Conducted public opinion research and

 Executive Director, American Communication Association

-Named a H.O.P.E.
-Professor (2000).
-Award from the Student Residential Life Committee for Teaching Excellence.
+H.O.P.E.
+Professor Award from the Student Residential Life Committee for Teaching Excellence, 2000

-Received the Greg Phifer Freedom of Speech Award.
-Southern Communication Association.
-1998.
+Greg Phifer Freedom of Speech Award, Southern Communication Association, 1998

-Awarded the James A. Madison Award for Excellence in First Amendment Scholarship for Hate Speech.
-Southern States Communication Association.
-1997.
+James A. Madison Award for Excellence in First Amendment Scholarship for Hate Speech, Southern States Communication Association, 1997

-Hate Speech is awarded Outstanding Book on the subject of Human Rights in North America.
-Gustavus Meyers Center (co-sponsored by the NAACP, National Organization of Women, National Urban League, B’nai B’rith, Universalist Unitarian Church, Project Censured, and Free Inquiry).
-Fall, 1996.
+Hate Speech awarded Outstanding Book on the subject of human rights in North America.
+Gustavus Meyers Center (co-sponsored by the NAACP, National Organization of Women, National Urban League, B’nai B’rith, Universalist Unitarian Church, Project Censured and Free Inquiry), fall 1996.

-Recipient of Best Book in Applied Communication Award for Political Empiricism: Communication Strategies in State and Regional Elections.
-Speech Communication Association National Convention.
-Chicago, IL.
-1992.
+Best Book in Applied Communication Award for Political Empiricism: Communication Strategies in State and Regional Elections, Speech Communication Association National Convention, Chicago, Ill., 1992